KHRyu8985/Joint_Reconstruction_Synthetic_MR/README.md

 Our work is expected to be presented (power pitch) in ISMRM 28th Annual Meeting & Exhibition, 08-13 August 2020.
 Paris Expo Porte de Versailles, Paris, France.

 Jae-Hun Lee, Kanghyun Ryu, Sung-Min Gho, Ho-Sung Kim, Mohammed A. Al-masni and Dong-Hyun Kim.
 Joint Parallel Imaging reconstruction with Deep Learning for Multi-Contrast Synthetic MRI, ISMRM 2020.

-The paper entitled: "Joint Parallel Imaging and Joint Variable Splitting Network for accelerated multi-contrast reconstruction for Synthetic MRI" was submitted to the Magnetic Resonance in Medicine.

 When using our code or dataset for research publications, please cite our paper.